oroinc/documentation/user/back-office/system/integrations/zendesk-integration.rst

 Initially the integration is inactive.
 In order to activate it, click **Activate** on the integration details page.

-.. note:: To edit, deactivate, schedule sync or delete the integration, navigate to the the page with all integrations **System > Integrations > Manage Integrations**.
+.. note:: To edit, deactivate, schedule sync or delete the integration, navigate to the page with all integrations **System > Integrations > Manage Integrations**.

     .. image:: /user/img/system/integrations/zendesk/zendesk_edit.png